AY2223S2-CS2103T-W10-1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

-    * 3a1.
-Contact nUS shows an error message.
+    * 3a1. coNtactUS shows an error message.

       Use case resumes at step 2.